jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 <a name='deploy'></a>
 ##Build and deploy with the Delivery Pipeline
 To make the most of Bluemix DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
-Follow these steps to add the service to your Bluemix space if needed: [Getting started with Delivery Pipeline][26].
+If needed, add the service to your Bluemix space by following these steps: [Getting started with Delivery Pipeline][26].

 When you configure your own project, you can create and customize as much as you want to.
 This sample, however, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
 This Grunt build file includes JSHint validation so that your project's code is checked automatically each time a build runs.

 The Delivery Pipeline configuration for your Sentiment Analysis app has two stages: a build stage and a deploy stage.
 These stages form a pipeline.
-The build stage runs a build job on the included `Gruntfile.js` to validated your code.
+The build stage runs a build job on the included `Gruntfile.js` to validate your code.
 Then, the deploy stage runs a deploy job to deploy your code to Bluemix.

-Note: When you clicked the Deploy to Bluemix button above, the build and deploy stages were created for you.
-The following steps help you to create those stages from scratch.

-1. At the top of the screen, click **BUILD &amp; DEPLOY**.
+1. On the top navigation bar, click **BUILD & DEPLOY**.
+1. Delete the existing configuration.

+  **Note**: When you fork a project by clicking the **Deploy to Bluemix** button, the configuration is created for your project automatically.
+Later, you re-create the stages.
+If you fork a project without clicking the **Deploy to Bluemix** button, the configuration is not created automatically.

+  a.
+On the rightmost tile, the Deploy stage, click the gear icon.

+  b.
+Click **Delete Stage** and confirm the deletion.

+  c.
+On the remaining stage tile, the Build stage, click the gear icon.

+  d.
+Click **Delete Stage** and confirm the deletion.

 2. Configure a stage to run a build job on code from your project's Git repository:

   a.
 Click **ADD STAGE**.
 At the top of the Stage Configuration page, click the **MyStage** name and change it to `Build`.